-To my eternal surprise, a variety of respectable and not-so respectable publications have actually paid to print my scribblings.
-But nothing has struck a chord like The 7 Wonders of Reservoir, exclusively hiding on this obscure blog.
-In fact 49,500 – equivalent to the suburb’s entire population – have fluked upon it.
+To my eternal surprise, a variety of respectable and not-so respectable publications used to pay to print my scribblings.
+But nothing has struck a chord like The 7 Wonders of Reservoir of which over 50,000 poor sods miraculously discovered.

-A little while ago I began a new day job conveniently within spitting distance of Rezza (well not really, hocking a loogie across Keon Parade to Thomastown would be tough, even down wind).
-What I have uncovered is another northern ‘burb with it’s own je ne sais quoi.
+So, a while back a new day job had me conveniently located within spitting distance of Rezza (well not really, hocking a loogie across Keon Parade to Thomastown would be tough, even down wind).
+What I uncovered is another quirky northern ‘burb with it’s own je ne sais quoi.

 Whereas my Reservoir rant was informed by 15 years immersed in the idiosyncratic nature of the locale, I’m approaching this one through the looking glass.

-Station to station; the metallic jungle and ominous rail overpass
+Station to station; a metallic jungle and ominous rail overpass

 1. Empty spaces, abandoned places

 If ever an Aussie version of Breaking Bad was to be commissioned, Thomastown is the perfect place to send the location scouts.